wchristian/perl5_wiki/Perl-7,-XS-and-Devel::PPPort.md

 ## Questions / Exploring Solutions

-1. Why `ppport.h` need to be shipped with a distro?
+1. Why does `ppport.h` need to be shipped with each CPAN distro?
+    - This is similar mistake we made with [Module::Install](https://rt.cpan.org/Public/Bug/Display.html?id=118958)
-2. Could Devel-PPPort start shipping `ppport.h` in a shared_lib directory which could then be consume by other modules?
+2. Devel-PPPort could start shipping `ppport.h` in a shared_lib directory which could then be consumed by other modules
-3. Could we envision a toolchain patch to automatically update `ppport.h` when detecting a version?
+3. Should toolchain patch CPAN installs automatically update `ppport.h` when detecting a dated copy of the header file?

-Is patching the whole CPAN the only way?
+    - Is patching all of CPAN the only way?
-What other solutions can we consider to try to solve that problem?
+1. What other solutions can we consider to try to solve that problem?